Nivakaran-S/RAG-WebSearch/README.md

 - Watch the assistant think, choose tools, and fetch results in real time.

-## 📈 How It Works — High-Level Flow
+## 📈 How It Works: High-Level Flow
 1. User Query Input: Captured via Streamlit’s chat_input.
 2. Agent Initialization: LLM + tools (DuckDuckGo, Wikipedia, Arxiv) wrapped as LangChain tools.
 3. Zero-Shot Agent Reasoning: Chooses which tool(s) to invoke based on the question.